Combo Charts in PowerPoint: How to Combine Chart Types for Better Insights

 If your metrics have different scales:

-1. Click the + button (Chart Elements) next to the chart
+1. Click the + button (Chart Elements) to add Axis Titles, Data Labels, and Legend

-1. Remove gridlines — Click the gridlines and press Delete
+2. Remove gridlines -- click the gridlines and press Delete

-2. Use high-contrast colors — Blue columns with orange line is a classic choice
+3. Use high-contrast colors -- blue columns with orange line is a classic pairing

 Best Practices for Combo Charts#